aubreyrjones/lemon-py/README.md

 skips, and define value-type tokens as described below.

 The lexer itself is relatively basic.
-It handles two classes of tokens ("literal" and "value"), plus user-defined skip patterns and string support.
+It handles two classes of tokens ("literal" and "value"), plus user-defined skip patterns and canonical string support.
 Declarations of different classes may be mixed in the `@lexdef` block, and the ordering rules discussed below apply only to the relative definition of different tokens of the _same class_.